Abhishek-IITM2026/TDS-Project-1/README.md

 # Explanation about how scrapping is done:
+  The scrapping process is done using Github API in python.
   ## 1.Authorization and Headers:
     This code sets up the GitHub API token and headers for authentication, bypassing the stricter rate limits on unauthenticated access.
   ### Code: